 }

-To do this we use the power of typeclasses in Scala, which looks like this:
+To do this we use the power of typeclasses in Scala, which looks like this in Scala 3:

 trait Functor[F[_]] {